SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 What’s another way to understand LEAP’s work?

-The LEAP Mobile Market is a good program to look at in order to understand the wide range of ways LEAP works in our community.
-The mobile market is a farmers market on wheels that has (during its busiest season) 18 stops, in 16 Roanoke neighborhoods that have limited access to fresh produce and in two rural communities that are a 30-minute drive from the nearest grocery store.
+The LEAP Mobile Market is a good program to look at to understand the wide range of ways LEAP works in our community.
+The mobile market is a farmers market on wheels that regularly stops in 12-15 Roanoke neighborhoods that have limited access to fresh produce and two rural communities that are a 30-minute drive from the nearest grocery store.
 LEAP purchases all food we sell on the mobile market from local farmers and food businesses so that they have viable markets for their products.
 LEAP (though grants and donations) provides 50 percent discounts on fruits and vegetables to people who participate in SNAP, Medicaid, and WIC.
 By connecting local food to people who struggle to access it, and fundraising to make it affordable, LEAP increases demand for local food and improves our community’s health.

 Where is LEAP located?

 LEAP's work is spread across the Roanoke region.
 In 2023, we moved our offices and food hub into a renovated building at 1027 Patterson Ave. that we call The LEAP Hub.
 Here, we have a community room available to the public for small group meetings.
-In 2024, we plan to open a retail store, as well.
-On Tuesdays, the West End Farmers Market sets up in the field beside The LEAP Hub, from 3-6 pm.
+In 2024, we opened a retail store, as well.
+On Tuesdays, West End Farmers Market sets up in the field beside The LEAP Hub, from 3-6 pm.

 How should I send mail or a check to LEAP?